atbcb/ICTTestingBaseline/docs/07Images.md

    1. Check that one of the following is true:
       1. the role is "presentation".
 (1.1.1)
       1. the aria-hidden state is set to true.
 (1.1.1)
-      1. the combination of accessible name and accessible description is empty.(1.1.1)
+      1. the combination of accessible name and accessible description is empty.
+(1.1.1)
          * Numerous attributes contribute to the computation of the accessible name and accessible description.
          * [HTML Accessibility API Mappings 1.0 for img](https://www.w3.org/TR/2017/WD-html-aam-1.0-20171027/#img-element)

 1. If the image is an icon font (SC 1.1.1)
-   1. Check that the icon font has aria-hidden set to true.
-(SC 1.1.1)
+   1. Check that one of the following is true:
-   1. Check that meaningful icon fonts have a text equivalent (accessible name/description).
+       1. The icon font has aria-hidden set to true AND the icon provides a text equivalent via at `title=` attribute.
 (1.1.1)
+       1. << Add language related CSS replacement method, i.e., Google icon font method >>

 1. If the image is of text: (SC 1.4.5)
    1. Check that the image of text can be visually customized to a user's requirements.
 (SC 1.4.5)